2011 United States embassy attack in Sarajevo

 A gunman fired with a Kalashnikov rifle on the United States embassy in Sarajevo on 28 October 2011, resulting in one local policeman guarding the embassy being wounded in the arm by the gunman, while the shooter was wounded by a police sniper.

+Incident

 The attacker shot 105 bullets, and severely wounded policeman Mirsad Velić.
-A Ministry of Interior agent neutralized the attacker with a sniper shot.
+A Ministry of Interior sniper neutralized the gunman.

+Perpetrator

 The attacker was identified as Mevlid Jašarević (b.
-1988), bosniak who holds Serbian citizenship born in Novi Pazar in southwestern Serbia, living in well-known Wahhabist stronghold Gornja Maoča in Bosnia and Herzegovina.
+1988), a Bosniak holding Serbian citizenship born in Novi Pazar in southwestern Serbia, and living in well-known Wahhabist stronghold Gornja Maoča in Bosnia and Herzegovina.
 Jašarević lived in Vienna for a period before moving to Gornja Maoča.

+Aftermath

-On 24 April 2012, Mevlid Jašarević was indicted by a federal grand jury in the District of Columbia on charges of attempted murder and other violations in connection with his alleged machine gun attack on the United States Embassy, Sarajevo, on 28 October 2011.
+On 24 April 2012, Jašarević was indicted by a federal grand jury in the District of Columbia on charges of attempted murder and other violations in connection with the attack.
 A Bosnian court sentenced him on 6 December 2012 to 18 years in prison.
 It was then lowered to 15 years in 2013.

-On 23 November 2018, Bosnian police arrested the man who was believed to assist in 2011 attack in Sarajevo.
-Bosnian state prosecutor said the man was also suspected to have fought for Islamic State and Al-Nusra Front.
+On 23 November 2018, Bosnian police arrested a man believed to have assisted Jašarević in the attack.
+Bosnian state prosecutors stated that the man was also suspected of having fought for the Islamic State and Al-Nusra Front.